JS80P

 Control the amount of compression that is applied to the echo signal based on the loudness of the raw input signal.

-For example, if the compression threshold is -11 dB, and the input signal is -5 dB, then the input is 6 dB louder than the threshold, because -11 + 6 = -5.
+For example, if the threshold is -11 dB, and the input signal is -5 dB, then the input is 6 dB louder than the threshold, because -11 + 6 = -5.
 A compression ratio of 3 will turn this 6 dB difference into 6 / 3 = 2 dB, so the target gain will be -11 + 2 = -9 dB, which means a -4 dB signal reduction.
 The trick with side-chaining is that the necessary loudness reduction is calculated for one signal, but applied to another; in this case, the echo signal is the one which gets the -4 dB reduction, in order to let the raw sound shine.

 Later, if the input signal reaches -2 dB, then the difference from the -11 dB threshold will be 9 dB.
 Since 9 / 3 = 3, and -11 + 3 = -8, the -2 dB signal will need a -6 dB reduction in order to hit the -8 dB signal level.
 Therefore, a reduction of -6 dB will be applied to the echo signal.